eputnam77/MarkReview/README.md

    }
    ```

-* For detailed setup, visit the [documentation](docs/index.md).
+- For detailed setup, visit the [documentation](docs/index.md).
-* See the [API reference](docs/api/index.md) for modules and helper functions.
+- See the [API reference](docs/api/index.md) for modules and helper functions.

 ## Integration Essentials

-* Node-only utilities are isolated under `src/node`.
+- Node-only utilities are isolated under `src/node`.
 The package exports a `browser` field and ships `dist/empty.js` to keep browser bundles clean.
-* Demo helpers like `startDiffServer()` and `enableRealtimeCollaboration()` are stubs—replace with real back-end code as needed.
+- Demo helpers like `startDiffServer()` and `enableRealtimeCollaboration()` are stubs—replace with real back-end code as needed.

 ## Key Features

-* One-call attachment to any ProseMirror editor.
+- One-call attachment to any ProseMirror editor.
-* Comment threads and headless document diffing.
+- Comment threads and headless document diffing.
-* Flexible, remappable keyboard shortcuts.
+- Flexible, remappable keyboard shortcuts.
-* Colorful change bars and format-change tracking.
+- Colorful change bars and format-change tracking.
-* Review panel with live counters, keyboard navigation, search, and filter chips.
+- Review panel with live counters, keyboard navigation, search, and filter chips.
-* Toolbar state persists via `localStorage`.
+- Toolbar state persists via `localStorage`.
-* Changes are saved with `persistMarks()`.
+- Changes are saved with `persistMarks()`.
-* Locale packs for instant translation.
+- Locale packs for instant translation.
-* Built-in performance checks on bundle size and DOM scan time.
+- Built-in performance checks on bundle size and DOM scan time.
+- Usability metrics validation via `validateUsabilityMetrics()`.

 ## Versioning